valdolab/InterviewsCC/README.md

 # InterviewsCC
-This is a repo of some interview coding challenge questions
+This is a repo of some example of interview coding challenge questions